QuinnPhys/PythonWorkshop-science/README.md

 ## Before the Workshop ##

-- Please [register](https://goo.gl/forms/EbrqSk25TQOXCFJp2).
-Space is limited, so please register as soon as possible.
 - Please help us save time by downloading the following files, depending on your operating system.
     - Windows 7 or later
         - [Anaconda 4.2.0 for Python 2.7](https://repo.continuum.io/archive/Anaconda2-4.2.0-Windows-x86_64.exe)